 Most companies say they have a talent mindset, but they don’t support it with their actions.
 That was the case at the big-box retailer, which told me they prioritized talent but then encouraged me to hire as if I were placing cogs in a machine.

 Think you have a talent mindset?
-If you say you want better people, but you don’t allocate the needed time, money, and energy to talent acquisition and leadership development, you don’t have a talent mindset.
+You don’t have a talent mindset if you say you want better people, but you don’t allocate the needed time, money, and energy to talent acquisition and leadership development.
 If you say you want “all-stars” but settle for mediocrity to fill a role quickly, you don’t have a talent mindset, nor have you planned for success.

 So, do you really have a talent mindset in your organization?
 Because if you don’t, the first step to fixing is recognizing and taking ownership of the problem.
 And trust me—you want to fix it.

 The very survival and success of your company depend on it.
-It does not matter whether you are a Fortune 500 or a new startup, talent will be the determining factor of success or failure.
+It does not matter whether you are a Fortune 500 or a new startup; talent will determine success or failure.